bayganik/mmGame-Engine-Win2D-ECS/README.md

 Entity Component System (ECS) is used to allow for separation of concern when coding (Entitas)

 Scene is the base of the game.
-Inside the Scene you add ## Entities that have ## Components.
-Then you add a System to act on those entities.
+Inside the Scene you add an ENTITY that has a number of COMPONENTs.
+Then you add one or more SYSTEM classes to act on those entities.
 If you don't add a system, all you get is a scene displaying a bunch of sprites or UI.

 Each game is a scene holding Entities.